Gabbar Singh (film): In popular culture

 The films Kevvu Keka (2012), Gunde Jaari Gallanthayyinde (2013) and Pilla Nuvvu Leni Jeevitham (2014) were named after the songs from the film.
 The song "Kevvu Keka" was parodied in Atharintiki Daaredi (2013).
-In Naayak (2013), Nayak (Ram Charan) and Nandini (Amala Paul) are seen watching the Bengali dub of Gabbar Singh in a theatre.
 The "Antakshari" sequence was parodied in Shadow (2013), featuring "Kevvu Keka".
+In Naayak (2013), Siddharth (Ram Charan) and Nandini (Amala Paul) are seen watching the Bengali dub of Gabbar Singh in a theatre.
 In Race Gurram (2014), Lucky (Allu Arjun) and Spandana (Shruti Haasan) are watching Gabbar Singh at a cafe.
+The track "Pillaa" can be heard during the boardroom scene in Trivikram Srinivas's Ala Vaikunthapurramuloo (2020), with Bantu (Allu Arjun) and Sitaram (Sunil) dancing on this song.

 Sequel

 Pawan Kalyan announced his intention to star in Gabbar Singh 2, which he would begin working on after his film Atharintiki Daaredi released in October 2013.
 However, the film was postponed due to the political entry of Pawan Kalyan and was set to go on floors in December 2014.
 The film will not be a prequel or sequel to the original Gabbar Singh, but a stand-alone film within the Gabbar Singh franchise and the film was scripted by Kalyan himself.
 Sampath Nandi has been named as the film's director, with Devi Sri Prasad set to compose the film's music.
-Later, K. S. Ravindra (Bobby) of Power fame was announced as the director.
 Anisha Ambrose was announced as the lead female role; however, she was replaced by Kajal Agarwal.
 The regular shooting for Gabbar Singh 2 commenced on 29 May 2015 at Malshej Ghats in Maharashtra.
 The film (later titled Sardaar Gabbar Singh) was released in April 2016.
-The sequel however received negative reviews from critics and bombed at the box office.